MattHondrakis/DataAnalysis/Coursera Case Study/Bikes.md

 -   Members tend to use rides during the weekday while casuals tend to use rides during the weekend.
 -   Casuals disproportionately prefer specific bike stations.
+-   Number of rides peak at both 8:00 am and 5:00 pm for members, while rides for casuals peak only at 5:00 pm.

 ``` r
 bikes %>%